Flight-Free-UK/flight_free_uk_website/source/posts/an-alpine-adventure-in-bavaria.html.markdown

 On the train to Dachau, a local told me about the 9-euro-ticket summer offer, which meant that for the months of June, July, and August I could travel on any regional train in Germany (excluding high-speed trains) for just 9 euros.
 That saved me a lot on trains for the rest of the trip!

 My second stop was Füssen, near the iconic and much-visited Neuschwanstein Castle, which inspired Walt Disney to create the Sleeping Beauty Castle in Disneyland.
-Most pictures of the castle are taken from the popular  [Marienbrücke](https://de.wikipedia.org/wiki/Marienbr%C3%BCcke_(Neuschwanstein)), although this viewpoint has been closed for several years due to major renovation work.
+Most pictures of the castle are taken from the popular Marienbrücke, although this viewpoint has been closed recently due to renovation work.

 Luckily, I came across a [blog post](http://justingoesplaces.com/secret-viewpoint/) about a hidden, unofficial viewpoint, so I followed the blogger’s instructions and was able to enjoy an incredibly photogenic view of the castle without anyone else around.